thygate/stable-diffusion-webui-depthmap-script/README.md

-﻿# High Resolution Depth Maps for Stable Diffusion WebUI This script is an addon for [AUTOMATIC1111's Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that creates `depth maps` and now also `3D stereo image pairs` as side-by-side or anaglyph `from a single image`.
+﻿# High Resolution Depth Maps for Stable Diffusion WebUI This script is an addon for [AUTOMATIC1111's Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that creates `depth maps`, and now also `3D stereo image pairs` as side-by-side or anaglyph from a single image.
 The result can be viewed on 3D or holographic devices like VR headsets or [Looking Glass](https://lookingglassfactory.com/) displays, used in Render- or Game- Engines on a plane with a displacement modifier, and maybe even 3D printed.

-To generate realistic depth maps from a single image, this script uses code and models from the [MiDaS](https://github.com/isl-org/MiDaS) repository by Intel ISL (see [https://pytorch.org/hub/intelisl_midas_v2/](https://pytorch.org/hub/intelisl_midas_v2/) for more info), or LeReS from the [AdelaiDepth](https://github.com/aim-uofa/AdelaiDepth) repository by Advanced Intelligent Machines.
+To generate realistic depth maps `from a single image`, this script uses code and models from the [MiDaS](https://github.com/isl-org/MiDaS) repository by Intel ISL, or LeReS from the [AdelaiDepth](https://github.com/aim-uofa/AdelaiDepth) repository by Advanced Intelligent Machines.
 Multi-resolution merging as implemented by [BoostingMonocularDepth](https://github.com/compphoto/BoostingMonocularDepth) is used to generate high resolution depth maps.

 3D stereo, and red/cyan anaglyph images are generated using code from the [stereo-image-generation](https://github.com/m5823779/stereo-image-generation) repository.
 Thanks to [@sina-masoud-ansari](https://github.com/sina-masoud-ansari) for the tip!
 Discussion [here](https://github.com/thygate/stable-diffusion-webui-depthmap-script/discussions/45).
 Improved techniques for generating stereo images and balancing distortion between eyes by [@semjon00](https://github.com/semjon00), see [here](https://github.com/thygate/stable-diffusion-webui-depthmap-script/pull/51) and [here](https://github.com/thygate/stable-diffusion-webui-depthmap-script/pull/56).